What I Learned From 3.5 Years as a Product Leader at a VC Backed SaaS Startup

 What’s next for me?

-After 3.5 years of working at Elium, it was time for me to move on and take on new challenges.
+After 3.5 years of working in this startup, it was time for me to move on and take on new challenges.
 That’s why I’ve decided to join NOWJOBS, a very fast scaling company which is part of the House of HR group.
 We aim to revolutionize the way students and other professionals are approaching the job market.
 We want to offer them a smooth and easy way to earn money on the side, whenever and however they want.
 NOWJOBS currently operates in Belgium and in The Netherlands.

 Next to my role at NOWJOBS I’ll keep on developing Achieved and I’m also looking to help other companies grow.
 I’m focusing on 3 main domains: growth marketing, product management and product marketing.
 So ifyou need help or just want someone to challenge your idea, feel free to reach me out.